 Challenges for Detecting Cancer Mutations

-Due to the heterogeneity of tumor tissues, it is challenging to be able to detect the mutations residing in a small population of tumor cells within a large number of normal cells.
+It is challenging to be able to detect the mutations residing in a small population of tumor cells within a large number of normal cells.

 Cancer Gene Mutation Detection Powered by XNA Technology